foaly-nr1/cyf-react/docs/lambdas.md

 - `/functions` contains the actual functions.
 - `/tools` contains in particular a helper to fetch encrypted passwords/api keys from the AWS parameter store.
 => To see and configure the parameter store, connect to AWS, set region to Ireland and go to *EC2 -> parameter store*.
 If you create a parameter, make sure it is encrypted with the `encryption_key` key.
 The new lambdas deployed will automatically have permission to access the parameter and decrypt with that key.
-- All the function are registered in `handler.js` to be imported by `serverless.yml`
+- All the functions are registered in `handler.js` to be imported by `serverless.yml`

 To be improved....